moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 DM: what are the inputs and output, etc.

 source: https://react.dev/learn/reusing-logic-with-custom-hooks DM: which info did this link a source for?
+MM: it's for the custom hook code that i use for the use-online-status directory.

 ## render() lifecycle method